Unifying Learning Dynamics and Generalization in Transformers Scaling Law: Introduction

-\myvspace{-2mm} We present the first comprehensive analysis of the training dynamics of transformer-based language models using the Stochastic Gradient Descent (SGD) algorithm, along with a convergence guarantee for arbitrary training error.
+We present the first comprehensive analysis of the training dynamics of transformer-based language models using the Stochastic Gradient Descent (SGD) algorithm, along with a convergence guarantee for arbitrary training error.
 This topic has been largely unexplored due to the inherent complexity of attention mechanisms, the multi-layered structure of transformers, and the extensive matrix computations required for sequence-to-sequence data processing.
 To address these challenges, we adopt a kernel-based analytical framework to investigate the scaling behavior.
 By analyzing this scenario, we establish the lower and upper bounds for the expected risk on the whole data distribution.
-Overall, we make the following contributions: \myvspace{-1mm} \begin{itemize} \item We first simplify the complicated matrix computation to the parallel vector computation utilizing the decoder-only property of a generative transformer-based language model.
+Overall, we make the following contributions: \begin{itemize} \item We first simplify the complicated matrix computation to the parallel vector computation utilizing the decoder-only property of a generative transformer-based language model.
 Therefore, we formalize its explicit learning dynamics, which we assume the learning behavior of LLMs is constrained to the kernel regimes due to the over-parameterization.
-This is referred to the {\it Lazy Learning} \citep{jgh18, dzps19}, where the model merely memorizes all data points during optimization.
-(See Section~\ref{sec:learning_dynamics} and Section~\ref{sec:generalization}) \item We further explore several benefits that emerge under the trend of model scaling, e.g., converging kernel perturbation, which means that once kernel behavior exists at initialization, it will remain stable during training.
+This is referred to as the {\it Lazy Learning} \citep{jgh18, dzps19}, where the model merely memorizes all data points during optimization.
+(See Section~\ref{sec:learning_dynamics}) \item We further explore several benefits that emerge under the trend of model scaling, e.g., converging kernel perturbation, which means that once kernel behavior exists at initialization, it will remain stable during training.
 Moreover, we demonstrate how the training convergence rate exponentially improves with linearly increasing model depth.
 Finally, we showcase the guaranteed training convergence and generalization bound of the empirical risk minimizer (ERM) related to vital scaling factors (model size, dataset size).
 (See Section~\ref{sec:convergence}) \item The primary contribution of this work is a two-stage upper bound on the in-distribution expected risk, which formalizes a phase transition between a \textit{compute-starved stage} and a \textit{data-limited stage}.
 Our analysis reveals that the generalization error initially undergoes an exponential decay governed by total computational expenditure, ${\sf C}$, during which the expected risk is dominated by optimization dynamics.
 Upon reaching a critical saturation point, defined by the condition in Eq.~\eqref{eq:cond_C}, the scaling trajectory undergoes a structural shift: the rapid exponential decrease transitions into a power-law regime.
 In this subsequent stage, the frontier error is fundamentally constrained by the target function's intrinsic complexity and the dataset size, ${\sf N}$.
 Consequently, further increases in training duration or model capacity yield diminishing returns on generalization performance unless accompanied by a proportional expansion of high-quality data.
-(See Section~\ref{sec:scaling_law})
+We empirically substantiate these theoretical findings through a comprehensive case study on the GPT-2 series \cite{bmm+21} and Pythia series \cite{bsa+23}, which confirms the predicted phase transition between scaling regimes and validates the critical conditions under which data scaling laws break down due to noise.
+(See Section~\ref{sec:scaling_law} and Section~\ref{sec:exp}) \end{itemize}